Inoculation: Mechanism

 Inoculation in the East was historically performed by blowing smallpox crusts into the nostril.
 In Britain, Europe and the American Colonies the preferred method was rubbing material from a smallpox pustule from a selected mild case (Variola minor) into a scratch between the thumb and forefinger.
 This would generally be performed when an individual was in normal good health, and thus at peak resistance.
 The recipient would develop smallpox; however, due to being introduced through the skin rather than the lungs, and possibly because of the inoculated individual's preexisting state of good health, the small inoculum, and the single point of initial infection, the resulting case of smallpox was generally milder than the naturally occurring form, produced far less facial scarring, and had a far lower mortality rate.
 As with survivors of the natural disease, the inoculated individual was subsequently immune to re-infection.

 Obsolescence

 In 1798, British physician Edward Jenner published the results of his experiments and thus introduced the far superior and safer method of inoculation with cowpox virus, a mild infection that also induced immunity to smallpox.
-Jenner was not the first person to inoculate with cowpox, nor the first to realize that infection with cowpox gave immunity to smallpox.
-However, he was the first to publish evidence that it was effective, and to provide advice on its production.
+Jenner was the first to publish evidence that it was effective, and to provide advice on its production.
 His efforts led to smallpox inoculation falling into disuse, and eventually being banned in England in 1840.